Viola Davis' 55 th Birthday Celebration Message Is Everything About Having Your Tale - Code List

 Janelle Monae commented, “You are a gift to us all.
 Happy Birthdáe !!!!”

-Octavia Spencer, Shonda Rhimes, Gabrielle Union, Natalie Portman, Michelle Pfeiffer as well as Courteney Cox likewise discussed Davis’ birthday celebration message.
+Octavia Spencer, Shonda Rhimes, Gabrielle Union, Natalie Portman, Michelle Pfeiffer as well as Courteney Cox additionally discussed Davis’ birthday celebration blog post.

-In a current meeting with Vanity Fair, Davis discussed her youth as well as just how she was not constantly so pushed to talk her mind.
+In a current meeting with Vanity Fair, Davis discussed her childhood years as well as just how she was not constantly so pushed to talk her mind.

-Davis was able to conquer this unpredictability in herself with the aid of her siblings as well as mommy.
+Davis was able to conquer this unpredictability in herself with the assistance of her sis as well as mom.

-“[They] took a look at me as well as stated I was quite,” she remembered.
+“[They] considered me as well as claimed I was rather,” she remembered.
 “Who’s telling a dark-skinned girl that she’s pretty?
 Nobody says it.
 I’m telling you, nobody says it.
 The dark-skinned Black woman’s voice is so steeped in slavery and our history.”

 “If we did speak up, it would cost us our lives,” she included.
 “Somewhere in my cellular memory was still that feeling — that I do not have the right to speak up about how I’m being treated, that somehow I deserve it.”